electricessence/TypeScript.NET/README.md

 * **IDisposable**: Additional interfaces, utilities, and classes like **DisposableBase** that help in providing a cleanup pattern for larger applications that may easily encounter memory leaks.
 Many of the classes within, including IEnumerator&lt;T&gt;, use IDisposable to ensure releasing of references.
 * **DateTime** & **TimeSpan**: The **System/Time** namespace takes these .NET classes and goes even further to provide useful classes for calculating and expressing dates and time.
 * **Uri**, **QueryParams**, & **QueryBuilder**:  Having a typed class and interface for an Uri tends to be very useful in web development.
 Originally inspired by the .NET System.Uri class, these have been written from scratch to be more useful and helpful for debugging in JavaScript and are based upon the URI specification.
-* **Regex**: Includes named group captures.
+* [**Regex**](https://github.com/electricessence/TypeScript.NET/blob/master/source/System/Text/RegularExpressions.ts): Includes named group captures.
 Very handy for accessing groups in regular expression results.
+* [**Promise\<T\>**](https://github.com/electricessence/TypeScript.NET/blob/master/source/System/Promises/Promise.ts) and [**LazyPromise\<T\>**](https://github.com/electricessence/TypeScript.NET/blob/master/source/System/Promises/LazyPromise.ts): An efficient set of promises that fills that follows the standard ES6 usage while allowing for some useful methods that can improve performance of your application.
+Read more [here](https://www.reddit.com/r/typescript/comments/4l9orj/lazypromiset/).
+* [**TypeValidator\<T\>**](https://github.com/electricessence/TypeScript.NET/blob/master/source/System/TypeValidator.ts): An easy to use runtime type checker for complext types or JSON.
+Read more [here](https://github.com/electricessence/TypeScript.NET/blob/master/source/System/TypeValidator.md).
 * ***Currently no external dependencies.***

 ## Usage